How the Component Adapter Works

 GustoProvider (Recommended)

-import { GustoProvider } from '@gusto/embedded-react-sdk'
+import { MyButton } from 'my-codebase/src/my-components/MyButton'

 function App() {